Age Ain't Nothing but a Number (Aaliyah song): Commercial performance

 "Age Ain't Nothing but a Number" was the third and final single from Age Ain't Nothing but a Number to be released in the United States.
 Commercially, the song was the least successful single from the album, only peaking at number 75 on the Billboard Hot 100 on February 25, 1995.
 The song experienced better success on the US Hot R&B/Hip-Hop Songs, peaking at number 35 on December 24, 1994.
 On the Rhythmic chart, the song peaked at number 36 on February 18, 1995.
 In the United Kingdom, the single performed better on the charts, peaking at number 32 on the UK Singles Chart.
 On the UK Dance Singles Chart, the single peaked at number 19 on March 5, 1995, while peaking at number six on the UK R&B Singles Chart the same week.

 Music video

+Background and release

 The accompanying music video for "Age Ain't Nothing but a Number" was directed by Millicent Shelton and filmed in Detroit, Michigan in late 1994.
-It made its television debut on the BET network during the week ending on November 27, 1994, later premiering on the MTV network during the week ending on January 8, 1995.
 Mainly shot in black-and-white, it features cameo appearances by rappers Proof and Bizarre from D12 and Aaliyah's brother, Rashad Haughton.
 The radio edit, which removes the audio of Aaliyah scribbling in her diary, was used for the video.

-The video for "Age Ain't Nothing but a Number" was later published on Aaliyah's official YouTube channel in October 2009.
-It has amassed more than 12.6 million views as of September 2021.
+The video made its television debut on the BET network during the week ending on November 27, 1994.
+For the week ending on December 17, 1994 the video premiered on The Box.
+It would later premiere on the MTV network during the week ending on January 8, 1995.
+The video was later published on Aaliyah's official YouTube channel in October 2009.
+It has amassed more than 20 million views as of May 2024.